-Prove your worthiness with these dungeon crawlers on Apple Arcade
+These dungeon crawlers on Apple Arcade prove your worth

 Prove yourself worthy

 Apple Arcade may not have a ton of true dungeon crawlers in its library right now, but we can only expect the number of titles for the genre to grow over time.
-For now, these are some of the closest ones that we've found, and they're all quite enjoyable.
-What are your favorite dungeon crawlers on Apple Arcade?
-Let us know in the comments!
+These are the best ones that we've found, and they're all quite enjoyable.
+If you're only going to play one of them, we recommend Cat Quest II.
+The visuals are adorable and the gameplay is surprisingly engaging.
+You'll find yourself working to become stronger and defeat more intense enemies in no time.

+If you're looking for something a little more chill you should check out Frosty Pop's The Pinball Wizard.
+It mixes pinball mechanics with dungeon elements, allowing you to collect items and defeat enemies.
+It's a fun time that will entertain you for hours.

+Lastly, if you are a Legend of Zelda fan, then you ought to check out Legend of the Skyfish 2.
+Hack and slash your way through enemies as you make your way through various levels.
+Get ready to solve puzzles and take on intense boss fights too.
+It will definitely satisfy the dungeon crawler itch.

 We may earn a commission for purchases using our links.
 Learn more.